 - medical bills for past and future treatments

 - lost wages if you had to take time off from work

 Understanding How Car Accident Settlements Work in Connecticut

 Connecticut is an “at fault” State, meaning that the driver at fault in causing the collision is liable for compensation to others injured in the collision.
 Thus, if you can prove that your injuries were caused by the other driver’s negligence, you will be able to bring claim against the at-fault driver.

 Keep track of all your medical bills since your injury-related costs usually make up a significant portion of your insurance claim.
 You also need to document lost wages and visit an auto repair shop or dealership to get an estimate of the car repair costs.

 Report the car accident as soon as possible.
 Connecticut has a statute of limitations when it comes to filing a personal injury case; generally speaking, you have 2 years from the date of the incident in which to file a claim.

 Car accident settlement cases can be complicated, and without the help of a personal car accident attorney in Connecticut, you might be coerced into accepting an insufficient settlement.
-As established leaders in Connecticut’s legal community, the attorneys at AHC Injury Law can help you receive the compensation you deserve for your damages.
+As established leaders in Connecticut’s legal community, the attorneys at Hirsch Andrade can help you receive the compensation you deserve for your damages.
 Visit our website or call us at (203) 331-8888 for a free consultation.